Ntobekoprody/FitTrack-SA-Ultra-2.0/README.md

 ## Prerequisites
 - Android Studio Iguana or newer with the Android Gradle Plugin 8.3+ support
-- JDK 17 (bundled with Android Studio) or JDK 21 when running the Gradle wrapper 8.6
+- JDK 17 or newer (Gradle can auto-provision a matching toolchain if none is installed)
 - Android SDK Platform 34 and Google Maven repository enabled

 ## Building the app